Private-equity backed Atlantic Nickel hires banks to explore options - sources

 Analysts expect shortages of copper, cobalt, nickel and other industrial materials needed for the shift to a low carbon world, partly due to underinvestment in the mining sector and accelerating demand.

 Atlantic Nickel achieved capacity to produce 140,000 tonnes of nickel concentrate in 2020.
-Its assets in Brazil's Bahia state are worth more than $500 million, according to one of the sources.
+Its assets in Brazil's Bahia state are worth more than $500 million, one source estimated.

+One of the sources familiar with the process put the value of Atlantic Nickel at over $1 billion.

 (Reporting by Clara Denina in London and Marta Nogueira in Rio de Janeiro; Editing by Aurora Ellis)